-TAS's EL plan will be implemented during the 2021-2022 academic year.
-Teachers, staff and families will receive an orientation to the plan, outlining the plan implementation that outlines the platforms and strategies that will be used during distance learning and on campus learning to engage students and provide the instructional support and scaffolds needed to make content accessible to students, and be invited to serve on the ELD committee to guide and evaluate the effectiveness of the plan.
+TAS's EL plan will be implemented during the 2022-2023 academic year.
+Teachers, staff and families will receive an orientation to the plan, outlining the plan implementation that outlines the platforms and strategies that will be used during learning to engage students and provide the instructional support and scaffolds needed to make content accessible to students, and be invited to serve on the ELAC/DELAC/ELPC committee to guide and evaluate the effectiveness of the plan.
 TAS English Learner plan will be implemented and will show evidence of the academic achievement and the acquisition of English for English Learner students as measured by the English Language Proficiency Assessment for California (ELPAC), CAASPP, RFEP Monitoring documents, as well as based on curricular and local assessments.

-- Annual EL Parent ELPAC & Reclassification Workshop will support parents to understand the adjusted guidelines for 2020-2021 Summative ELPAC & the upcoming 2021-2022 Initial ELPAC testing guidelines and dates; how to interpret the Initial and Summative ELPAC reports; the District's alternative criteria for reclassifying certain students with disabilities which was adopted in 2020-2021; and the proposed administration of the 2021-2022 Summative ELPAC test and timelines. - Pre/Post teacher survey data will be used to identify individual teacher's professional development needs regarding how to best support Els through both designated and integrated ELD instruction during distance learning and on campus learning using not only teacher feedback but classroom observations conducted by academic coaches and site administrators as well.
+- Annual EL Parent ELPAC & Reclassification Workshop will support parents to understand the adjusted guidelines for 2021-2022 Summative ELPAC & the upcoming 2022-2023 Initial ELPAC testing guidelines and dates; how to interpret the Initial and Summative ELPAC reports; the District's alternative criteria for reclassifying certain students with disabilities which was adopted in 2020-2021; and the proposed administration of the 2022-2023 Summative ELPAC test and timelines. - Pre/Post teacher survey data will be used to identify individual teacher's professional development needs regarding how to best support Els through both designated and integrated ELD instruction using not only teacher feedback, but classroom observations conducted by academic coaches and site administrators as well.